remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 This section guides you through the installation of RemoteLabz and its components on an Ubuntu system.
 We assume you have already installed an Ubuntu Server 20.04 LTS.For now, we support only this version of Ubuntu.

-## Installation of the requirements
+## Requirements

+Only Ubuntu-based distributions are compatible with RemotelabZ.

-The first step is to install Ubuntu Server 20.04 LTS https://releases.ubuntu.com/20.04.4/ubuntu-20.04.4-live-server-amd64.iso on
+The first step is to install a ubuntu distro like Ubuntu Server 20.04 LTS https://releases.ubuntu.com/20.04.4/ubuntu-20.04.4-live-server-amd64.iso on

 - only one computer if you want to use the Front and the Worker on the same server
 - 2 computers if you want to separate your Front and your Worker.